LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/apple-auth.md

 ### Limitations

-* Updating the Apple Business Chat authentication status visually in the LiveEngage UI is planned.
+* Updating the Apple Business Chat authentication status visually in the Conversational Cloud UI is planned.

 * Touch/Face ID is not currently supported in Apple's authentication solution